Sticky space

 2. Submit a purchase order (Available to public school groups only)

 Orders are often processed on the same day and delivered within a few business days.
-Once you've had your kickoff meeting with your group, we recommend using a tracking sheet to help you monitor your sales.
+After your kickoff meeting with your group, we recommend using a tracking sheet to monitor your sales.
 You should also set a deadline date for returning the money.

 Color Xploder Lollipop FundraiserWhy Our Direct Sale Fundraisers?

 • Best Quality.
 Our products offer consumers the finest value in fundraising.
-Sell preferred brands like Popcornopolis®, Jack Link's®, Yummy Lix®, and KIND® at the lowest possible price.
+Sell preferred brands like Poppin Popcorn, Yummy Lix, and Smencils at the lowest possible price.

 • Low Minimums.
 Groups can order as low as 1 case.